 2. Test-suite execution stage

-After these test-suites are generated, QA engineers or software testers can perform Regression Testing by executing the test case based on their requirements.
+After these test suites are generated, QA engineers or software testers can perform Regression Testing by executing the test case based on their requirements.
 The test-suite execution can be scheduled or made to run as per the requirement, easily using an automation platform.
-Continuous integration tools are often handy as they usually demand very little interference from software testers, to find the impact of the new applications, and to identify bugs.
+Continuous integration tools are often handy as they usually demand very little interference from software testers to find the impact of the new applications and to identify any new bugs.

 Tools to automate test-suite execution: Jenkins